 Saved for Later.org

 2,000 years after His ministry, Jesus Christ has followers, both living and dead, numbering in the several billions.
-This population is made up of people raised on the faith since their youth, as well as people who, after being atheists their whole lives, later decided to follow Jesus as an adult.
+This population is made up of people raised on the faith since their youth, as well as people who, after being non-believers their whole lives, later decided as adults to follow Jesus.

 This is where you and I come in.
 We were saved later in life…Saved for Later.

-The church has many youth classes and Bible camps aimed at teaching and rearing the next generation of Christ-followers, but everyone in line at the altar call (who likely did not believe in God yesterday) is an adult for whom there is often little offered beyond a quick repeat-after-me prayer, and a flyer with listed service times.
+The church has many youth classes and Bible camps aimed at teaching and rearing the next generation of Christ-followers, but everyone in line at an altar call (who likely did not believe in God yesterday) is an adult for whom there is often little offered beyond a quick repeat-after-me prayer and a flyer with listed service times.

-There are exceptions, of course, but how well do they communicate a Christian message to someone who either strongly doubted or didn’t believe in Christianity at all just a short time ago?
+There are exceptions, of course, but how well does the average local church communicate a Christian message to someone who either strongly doubted or didn’t believe in Christianity at all just a short time ago?

-If this sounds like you, then you want to read this blog!
+If you have similar questions, then you want to read this blog!

 Our new faith is a fragile thing and is not to be taken lightly, and yet the classes and programs one might expect to be waiting for us – considering the lifelong teaching made available to the children of existing church members – are simply few and far between by comparison.